ITrackU/llmdocker/README.md

 ### Command Line Interface

-The `llmdocker` command is available for manual control:
+The `llmdocker` command is available for manual control (service has to be stopped for proper use):

 ```bash
 # Start the services